Schian/CCNA/JITL_CCNA/notes/13_subpacketting.md

 1. There are two main steps for solving VLSM problems:
     1. Determine the required sub-network sizes, and
-    2. Allocate IP blocks from largets to smallest
+    2. Allocate IP blocks from largest to smallest

 ![VLSM Example](./images/vlsm.png)